-This post is courtesy of Simon Goodchild posted originally in my facebook trading group.
+This post is courtesy of Simon Goodchild posted originally in my Facebook trading group.
 Reprinted here with his permission.

-THE SUPERMAN THERUM I often hear that one should not trade unless one has sufficient capital to trade, and it’s true most traders are under-capitalized, but there’s absolutely no reason a trader can’t start with $5000.
-In fact it’s hardly advisable to begin with more; my dad often tried (unsuccessfully, as it transpired) to warn me off drugs by saying people on acid had thrown themselves to their deaths from rooftops believing they could fly, “why didn’t they try taking off from the ground first?” he’d say.
+THE SUPERMAN THERUM I often hear that one should not trade unless one has sufficient capital to trade, and it’s true most traders are under-capitalized, but there’s absolutely no reason a trader can’t start with $5,000.
+In fact it’s hardly advisable to begin with more; my dad often tried (unsuccessfully, as it transpired) to warn me off drugs by saying people on acid had thrown themselves to their deaths from rooftops believing they could fly, “Why didn’t they try taking off from the ground first?” he’d say.
 If you’re already successful enough to have 100k or a million lying around which you can afford to spunk on the markets, why bother?

 Instead of looking to the markets to the lifestyle you want, you need to find a life you can stand right now.
 This is the real key to trading: relative happiness in real time and the ability to live with yourself as you are – most people foolishly attach material possessions and a skill set (hello, what do you do?) to their identity in the absence of any true substance.
-If you hate your life as it is then change it for something more tolerable, if you hate yourself this means you’re trapped inside a closed perceptual loop probably due to toxic messages you received in childhood and money will only exacerbate these problems, you may well get there but you’ll end up worse off in the long run – rich bastard thinks becoming a recluse is the key to happiness with no awareness that humanity is a collective consciousness and cutting yourself off leads to psychological and emotional starvation.
+If you hate your life as it is then change it for something more tolerable, if you hate yourself this means you’re trapped inside a closed perceptual loop probably due to toxic messages you received in childhood and money will only exacerbate these problems, you may well get there but you’ll end up worse off in the long run – rich guy thinks becoming a recluse is the key to happiness with no awareness that humanity is a collective consciousness and cutting yourself off leads to psychological and emotional starvation.

 My response: The problems start when someone with a small account tries to trade for a living or someone starts trading a big account when they do not know what they are doing.